vishalvibes/wis/README.md

 An external user agent could query `/ask` in natural language and get things done directly without running any loops.

-This obviously means that the loop is run by web applications own agent internally and all the processing has been shifted to the application side instead of users side.
+This obviously means that the loop is run by the web application's own agent internally and all the processing has been shifted to the application side instead of users side.

 This would take more effort to create, hence not recommended for smaller applications.

 ![Workflow 2](https://i.imgur.com/D3OkqTq.png)

-The `/actions` endpoint serves as a discovery mechanism for AI to ascertain what the service can do then query endpoints in a loop, while the `/ask` endpoint provides a way for AI to engage with the application using natural language.
+The `/actions` endpoint serves as a discovery mechanism for AI to ascertain what the service can do and then query endpoints in a loop, while the `/ask` endpoint provides a way for AI to engage with the application using natural language.

 ## Comparison With Current Workarounds

-Current workarounds are either trying to create an agent that could interract with frontend interfaces that are primarily built for humans.
+Current workarounds are either trying to create an agent that could interact with frontend interfaces that are primarily built for humans.

-Or are trying to integrate one web application at a time, which restricts small developers to build general purpose agents and applications with ease.
+Or are trying to integrate one web application at a time, which restricts small developers to build general-purpose agents and applications with ease.

 ## Example

-Placing order from a nearby restaurant with good reviews.
+Placing orders from a nearby restaurant with good reviews.

-In this example we will demonstrate the actions workflow.
+In this example, we will demonstrate the actions workflow.

 ![Example workflow](https://i.imgur.com/gop8TtU.png)